 Our story

-I watched students fail an exam
+Many instructors have watched students fail an exam they were ready for.

 The NREMT changed.
 Assessment tools didn't.
 So we built Foresight.

-The Problem
+The problem

 How we build

-not just another test bank
+Assessment infrastructure, not just another test bank

-Format Fidelity
+Format fidelity

-Assessment tools designed by and for EMS educators
+Assessment tools designed by and for EMS educators — you review and approve every question.

 Market